-Trump welcomes NFL decision on national anthem protests
+Trump asks if NFL players who protest should be in country

 The NAACP also criticized the decision.

-"Instead of coming together to address an issue disproportionately plaguing the African-American, the NFL owners have chosen to bury their heads and silence players," it said in a statement.
+"Instead of coming together to address an issue disproportionately plaguing the African-American, the NFL owners have chosen to bury their heads and silence players," the United States' oldest civil rights organization said in a statement.

 "Players cannot disconnect from the aggression African-Americans face every day."

+"This country stands for the constitutional protections of the First Amendment, the right to freedom of speech.
+That's what this country is about," Cardin told CNN in an interview.

+Still, Cardin added, "what the NFL is doing right now is moving in the right path," noting that employers can establish reasonable standards over employees' expression.

-(Reporting by Doina Chiacu and Susan Heavey; Editing by Jon Boyle and Jeffrey Benkoe)
+(Reporting by Doina Chiacu and Susan Heavey; editing by Jeffrey Benkoe, Jonathan Oatis and G Crosse)